Brownskinsandra/Brownskinsandra/README.md

 # Sandra's Coding Journey
-This is a space, where a document my coding journeys, the trials and  challenges.
+This is i space, where a document my coding journeys, the trials and  challenges.

 ## Learning Path
 i'm currently expanding my skills in: